yalezhangjnu/UI_discrete-choice-model/README.md

 Project Authors: Hiroaki Kaido and Yi Zhang (2025)

+The details of replication procedures are listed in "Readme.pdf".
+Please read the file and follow the step to replicate all results in the paper.

 If you have any questions about code implementation, please send emails to yzhangjnu@outlook.com